Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 A Drastic Change in the Landscape

-I followed my previous track into the forest, thinking it would get me back on the route.
-But the old trail was no longer there, with brush and logging debris now in its place.
-Soon, I went uphill through the messy old tree stumps onto a road.
+I followed my previous track into the forest, thinking it would get me on route.
+But the old trail was gone, replaced by brush and logging debris.
+Soon, I went uphill through messy old tree stumps onto a road toward the boundary.
+Then I realized I was actually on the same roadway, but now with the sight of Solitude Peak.
+The clearing certainly robbed the mystery of this place.

 Border obelisk between the US (left) and Canada